pczcanda/os-gatos/README.md

 6. **PWA**

-   The app could be turned into a full Progressive Web App (PWA) allowing users to use the app even if offline, where options to navigate with cached data and save new cakes and submit them once the device is back online.
+   The app could be turned into a full Progressive Web App (PWA) allowing users to use the app even if offline, where options to navigate with cached data and save new images, vote cated and pick favourites are availble offline and then leveraged once the device is back online.

 7. **Tests**